Sliver (film): Box office

 The film debuted at No. 1 at the box office making $12.1 million in 2,093 theaters.
 By the second week the box office taking dropped to No. 6.
 Sliver eventually grossed $36.3 million domestically and $87.6 million internationally to a total of $123.9 million worldwide.

 Home media

-When originally released on VHS, the film was released in both an R-rated and an unrated version (the original NC-17 version).
+When originally released on VHS, the film was released in both its theatrical R-rated version and an unrated version which restored the cuts made by the MPAA.
 In March 2006, to coincide with the theatrical release of Basic Instinct 2, which starred Stone, Sliver was released on DVD.
 Only the unrated cut was made commercially available, but the R-rated cut was distributed for rental.
-There are no special features and although the film was presented theatrically in the 2.35 aspect ratio, the DVD features a matted, 2.10 aspect ratio transfer.
-In 2013, the film was released on Blu-ray, using the same matted 2.10 aspect ratio version of the R-rated theatrical cut.
+Although the film was theatrically shown in the 2.35 aspect ratio, the DVD features a matted, 2.10 aspect ratio transfer.
+In 2013, the R-rated cut was released on Blu-ray, sourced from the same 2.10 aspect ratio HD master used for the DVD release.

+In 2024, Vinegar Syndrome, under license from Paramount, announced an Ultra HD Blu-ray release of the film as part of their annual Black Friday sales event, featuring a new director-supervised 4K restoration of the unrated version presented in its original 2.35 theatrical aspect ratio.
+The alternative scenes from the R-rated cut are also included as a bonus.